-MathML has no element which corresponds to the HTML anchor element a.
+MathML has no element that corresponds to the HTML anchor element a.
 In HTML, anchors are used both to make links, and to provide locations to link to.
-MathML, as an XML application, defines links by the use of the XLink mechanism.
+MathML, as an XML application, defines links by the use of the XLink mechanism [XLink].
 However, MathML at present does not provide a way for other documents to make links into a MathML expression.
 One reason for this omission is that linking into embedded XML content is better addressed as part of a general mechanism for embedding XML in HTML.
 Moreover, until browsers either natively implement MathML rendering, or substantially better coordination between embedded elements and browsers becomes possible, there is no reasonable way of implementing links into MathML expressions.

-MathML linking elements are generic XML linking elements as described in the XML Linking Language (XLink) working draft.
+MathML linking elements are generic XML linking elements as described in the [XLink].
 The reader is cautioned that this is as present still a working draft, and is therefore subject to future revision.
 Since the MathML linking mechanism is defined in terms of the XML linking specification, the same proviso holds for it as well.

-A MathML element is designated as a link by the presence of the xlink:hrefttribute.
-To use the xlink:hrefttribute, it is also necessary to declare the xlink namespace.
+A MathML element is designated as a link by the presence of the attribute xlink:href To use the attribute xlink:hrefit is also necessary to declare the appropriate namespace.
 Thus, a typical MathML link might look like: